rowdybeaver/sample-django-docker/README.md

   4. Use of Celery in Docker for asynchronous tasks
   5. Uses advanced syntax for repeating sections of the `docker-compose.yml` file
   6. Uses nginx in the 'live' version of the `docker-compose.yml` for static files
+  7. Describe the approach for user-provided media files

 There is a lot to discover in this simple application.
 It is meant for you to become familiar with the concepts and customize adapt them to your needs.